-The risk management measure can be limited to the substance (and its use(s)) and will be limited to one measure.
+The A single risk management measure can beis proposed, limited to the substance (and its use(s))-and will be limited to one measure.
 Typically: Restriction, Authorisation, Occupational Exposure Level.
-This is the simplest approach, which will be the favoured one when there are no cross-substance issues such as the use of other SVHCs in same processes or complex issues requiring other ad-hoc measures such as a specific restriction.
+This is the simplest approach, which will be the favoured one and popular when there are noin the absence of crosssubstance issues such as the use of other SVHCs in the same processes or other complex issues requiring other-specific ad-hoc measures such as a(e.g. specific restriction).

-Regulators may want to focus on substitution or non-use of the substance, i.e. Authorisation or Restriction.
-A Restriction may address some conditions of use or some uses whilst Authorisation would allow - at least in the eyes of the authorities- to help sort out the uses between those for which there is a case for continued use and those for which there is no case for avoiding phasing out.
+Regulators may want to focus on substitution or non-use of the substance, i.e. aAuthorisation or rRestriction.
+A rRestriction may address some conditions of use or some uses whilst aAuthorisation would allow - at least in the eyes of the authorities- to help sort outpicking out the uses between those for which there is a case for continued use and those for which there is no case for avoidingand phasing out the other uses.